One death and 85 new cases in State ‘shows how quickly Covid-19 can remerge’

 The HSE said 68 per cent of the new cases were under 45 years of age and that 26 cases are located in Kildare, 18 in Dublin, 11 in Clare, 9 in Laois, 7 in Limerick, 4 in Meath and the remainder are spread across 7 other counties.

-It said 60 per cent of the cases were not are associated with close contacts of a confirmed case
+It said 60 per cent of the cases were not associated with close contacts of a confirmed case.